 So what’s the lesson here?
 Don’t choose a niche based on what’s least competitive or deemed to be most profitable.
 Choose a niche that you know, but more importantly, genuinely love.

-And yet, the odds are stacked in long-form’s favour.
+And yet, the odds are stacked in long-form’s favor.
 Research from serpIQ found that content which totaled 2,400 words and over performed best in the search results.

 While being able to talk in detail about a topic helps demonstrate that you’re an authority on that subject matter, there’s no hard and fast rules when it comes to long-form content.
 Yes, studies show that content exceeding 2,400 words performed best in the search results, but that doesn’t mean you should aim to exceed that word count yourself, every time.